CharlyMannion/railsSetUp/README.md

   </p>
 <% end %>
 ```
-* New error: 'The action 'create' could not be found
+* New error: `The action 'create' could not be found
- for PostsController'
+ for PostsController`
  * Add the create route to the PostsController
  ```
  def create